-Dispute Resolution.
-The State uses a system for dispute resolution including both informal and formal mechanisms.
-Resolution Facilitation is a way to resolve differences instead of, or before use of, formal proceedings provided by the State.
-The SEA has written procedures for resolving any complaint, including a complaint filed by an organization or individual from another state.
-The SEA has widely disseminated these procedures to parents and other interested individuals, including the lowa Parent Training and Information Center, Disability Rights Iowa, independent living centers and other appropriate entities.
+Dispute Resolution includes state complaints, mediation and due process, through informal and formal mechanisms.
+The IDE has written procedures for resolving any complaint which are widely disseminated to parents and other interested individuals (e.g., lowa Parent Training and Information Center, Disability Rights Iowa, independent living centers).
 A mediator assists in resolving differences between parents, schools and private service providers.
-Mediation is voluntary on the part of all parties and conducted by a qualified and impartial mediator who is trained in effective mediation techniques.
-Mediation can occur at any time, even prior to the filing of a due process hearing request.
+Mediation is voluntary on the part of all parties, may occur at any time, and is conducted by a qualified and impartial mediator who is trained in effective mediation techniques.
 Whenever a due process hearing request is filed, the parties involved in the dispute have an opportunity for an impartial due process hearing.

-Monitoring - Area Education Agencies (intermediate agencies).
-The SEA annually conducts desk audits for each AEA and follows up with accreditation visits if determined necessary.
-During this visit AEA documents are reviewed and internal (AEA staff) and external (Staff from school districts served by the AEA) interviews are held that relate to the agency's five-year Comprehensive Improvement Plan and the services the agency provides in accordance with the eight required standards and one optional standard outlined in Chapter 72 of the lowa Code.
-During the accreditation process, the special education services the agency provides are a part of each of the eight required standards.
-A targeted interview is held with special education staff; topics discussed during this interview include the agency's State Performance Plan indicator data, LEA (district) special education procedural compliance data, the AEA's general supervision responsibilities and other AEA data used by the lowa Department of Education to make the accreditation determination regarding the agency.
+Compliance and Improvement includes identification and correction of noncompliance within the AEAs and LEAs.
+In regards to the AEAs, the IDE annually conducts desk audits for each AEA and follows up with accreditation visits if determined necessary.
+During this visit AEA documents are reviewed and internal (AEA staff) and external (Staff from LEAs served by the AEA) interviews are held that relate to the agency's five-year Comprehensive Improvement Plan and the services the agency provides in accordance with the eight required standards and one optional standard outlined in Chapter 72 of the Iowa Code.
+A targeted interview is held with special education staff; topics discussed during this interview include the agency's State Performance Plan indicator data, the required standards, LEA special education procedural compliance data, the AEA's general supervision responsibilities and other AEA data used by the IDE to make the accreditation determination regarding the agency.